Airport shooting suspect complained of hearing voices, officials say

-The suspect believed to have carried out a shooting rampage at a Florida airport on Friday that left five people dead was being treated in Alaska after complaining of hearing voices and had recently claimed to the FBI that the CIA was forcing him to join ISIS, federal officials said.
+The suspect believed to have carried out a shooting rampage at a Florida airport on Friday that left five people dead was being treated in Alaska after complaining of hearing voices and had recently claimed to the FBI that the CIA was forcing him to watch ISIS videos, federal officials said.

 Esteban Santiago, 26, was identified by multiple law enforcement officials as the suspected gunman who opened fire at a baggage claim at the Fort Lauderdale-Hollywood International Airport at around 12:55 p.m., apparently shooting his victims at random.